Kou-NGM/Trends_Pro/README.md

 # Trends_Pro

 ## Overview
 Trends_Pro is a Python application that automates Instagram hashtag searches and visualizes the results.
 It fetches the number of posts for user-specified hashtags and saves the results as a CSV file.
-It also visualizes the results as a bar chart and saves it as an image.
+It also visualizes the results as a bar chart and saves it as an image.The entered words can be seamlessly analyzed by Google Trends analysis.

 ## Installation
 1. Clone or download this repository.